 Project ECHO, or Extension for Community Healthcare Outcomes, is a "hub and spoke" model used internationally to equip community providers with knowledge, information, and resources from both specialist providers and their own peers using easily accessible video conferencing technology.
 Although developed in 2003 by the University of New Mexico School of Medicine as a tool to combat hepatitis C, Project ECHO has expanded around the world, helping clinicians—and rural care teams in particular—manage more than 65 complex health conditions better.

-North Dakota launched its version of Project ECHO, which is administered by the North Dakota Department of Human Services (NDDHS), in the fall of 2017 by way of a State Targeted Response grant from the federal Department of Health and Human Services.
-The project is a collaboration of the University of North Dakota (UND) School of Medicine & Health Sciences (SMHS) Center for Rural Health and Departments of Family & Community Medicine and Psychiatry and Behavioral Science, Blue Cross Blue Shield of North Dakota (BCBSND), and the NDDHS.
+North Dakota launched its version of Project ECHO, which is administered by the North Dakota Department of Health & Human Services (NDHHS), in the fall of 2017 by way of a State Targeted Response grant from the federal Department of Health and Human Services.
+The project is a collaboration of the University of North Dakota (UND) School of Medicine & Health Sciences (SMHS) Center for Rural Health and Departments of Family & Community Medicine and Psychiatry and Behavioral Science, Blue Cross Blue Shield of North Dakota (BCBSND), and the NDHHS.
 Project ECHO specifically addresses the opioid epidemic in North Dakota by connecting specialists at academic or specialty health center "hub sites" with community-based primary care teams at "spoke sites" using video technology.

 Lisa Faust, MD, senior medical director for Behavioral Health at BCBSND, is a key Project ECHO partner.
 She says North Dakota's rural geography creates unique challenges for access to care in the state.